anchore/webinar-demo/examples/app/README.md

 # Webinar App Demo

+A very simple Go web application, the team decided to use a web framework called Gin!
+It currently has one endpoint /ping that returns a json payload of pong.
-A very simple hello world Go application, with a few extra go modules and a license file added to showcase Anchore's source capabilities.
+There is some basic setup with a license file all added to showcase source capabilities in Anchore.

+go mod init app
+go mod tidy
+go run app.go